Published: May 23, 2019

 How do you monitor and measure goals?

 In order to maximize the likelihood of success, goals should have regular checkpoints to determine if the goal is on pace to be met.
 The timing of these checkpoints depends on the type of goal and the length of time you have to achieve it.
 For example, a goal around improving your own time management skills may be checked in on daily to ensure you are making improvements.
 But, a yearly sales goal may only require monthly or even quarterly check-ins.
 The value of these checkpoints is that it provides you the opportunity to course-correct anything that may not be working.
-By knowing where you stand before the deadline for your goal, you can make adjustments as you work to achieve it.
+By knowing where you stand before the deadline for your goal.
+Can help you make adjustments as you work to achieve it.

 What do you do if you’re struggling to achieve a goal?